Filipino Christmas Decors That Will Put You in a Festive Mood

 Since live pine trees can be expensive, most Filipino households turn to store-bought trees instead.
 The beauty of store-bought trees are enhanced by the creativity of Filipinos, some even make use of a dead tree trunk for a more organic feel!
 To create the leaves, crepe paper or green foil are used.
 The trees are typically adorned with glittery balls, laces, ribbons, and other ornaments.

 Filipinos are known for their innovation and creativity, so it should come as no surprise that most Filipinos choose to create their own decors!
-One of the most common decorative ornaments in the Philippines are those that are made of rattan.
+One of the most common decorative ornaments in the Philippines is those that are made of rattan.
 Instead of using plastic balls, this wooden material is woven together to create unique Christmas decorations.